Deeper Than Rap

-Deeper Than Rap is the third studio album by American rapper Rick Ross.
-It was released on April 21, 2009, by his record label Maybach Music Group and Slip-n-Slide Records; distributed by Def Jam Recordings.
-Recording sessions for the album took place during 2008 to 2009, while the additional productions was handled by The Inkredibles, The Runners, DJ Toomp and Drumma Boy; as well as guest appearances from Nas, Avery Storm, Foxy Brown and Ne-Yo, among others.
-During the album's development, some controversy arose over the releasing of photos, showing Ross working as a correctional officer during his ongoing feud with a fellow rapper 50 Cent.
+Deeper Than Rap is the third album by American rapper Rick Ross.
+It was released on April 21, 2009, by Poe Boy Entertainment, Slip-n-Slide Records, Maybach Music Group and Def Jam Recordings.
+Recording sessions for the album took place during 2008 to 2009, with additional production handled by the Inkredibles, the Runners, DJ Toomp and Drumma Boy.
+Guests on the album include Nas, Avery Storm, Foxy Brown and Ne-Yo, among others.
+During the album's development, some controversy arose over the release of photos, showing Ross working as a correctional officer during his ongoing feud with rapper 50 Cent.

-It was supported by three singles: "Magnificent" featuring John Legend, "Maybach Music 2" featuring Kanye West, Lil Wayne and T-Pain, and "All I Really Want" featuring The-Dream; alongside the promotional single "Mafia Music".
+The album was supported by three singles: "Magnificent" featuring John Legend, "Maybach Music 2" featuring Kanye West, Lil Wayne and T-Pain, and "All I Really Want" featuring the-Dream.
+A promotional single, "Mafia Music", was released.

-Deeper Than Rap received generally positive reviews from music critics.
-The album debuted at number one on the Billboard 200, selling 158,000 copies its first week in the United States.
-As of August 2010, the album has sold 439,000 copies in the United States.
+Deeper Than Rap received generally positive reviews from music critics and debuted atop the Billboard 200.

 Background

 In May 2008, Rick Ross announced his plans to begin recording his third album, titled Deeper Than Rap.
-In addition to this album, Ross also has been working through his several mixtapes, freestyle tracks, and his upcoming collaboration with a fellow rapper Birdman, titled The H. In July 2008, during the album's development, the controversy arose over some photographs leaked of Ross (real name William Roberts), which was taken during his career as a correctional officer.
+In addition to this album, Ross also has been working through his several mixtapes, freestyle tracks, and his upcoming collaboration with rapper Birdman, titled The H. In July 2008, during the album's development, the controversy arose over some photographs leaked of Ross (real name William Roberts), which was taken during his career as a correctional officer.

-Ross released the street track, titled "Kiss My Pinky Ring Curly", which was intended to attack towards a fellow rapper 50 Cent.
+Ross released the street track, titled "Kiss My Pinky Ring Curly", which was intended to attack towards fellow rapper 50 Cent.
 Ross then mentioned a possible release date of March 24, 2009.
 In March 2009, the album release date was delayed to April 21, before Ross told MTV News about a possible charity concert for the underprivileged neighborhoods of New York City.

 The listening party for this album was held at the Tribeca Grand Hotel in New York City on March 17.
 Prior to the release day, Ross had asserted in interviews with MTV that this album would be his best during his career.
 Rick Ross claims that if Get Rich or Die Tryin' (2003) by 50 Cent has sold 10 million copies, then his next record (Deeper Than Rap) would sell 12 million.
 However, this did not materialize.
 According to Ross, a feud with 50 Cent started, after he released the track "Mafia Music", which was released online.
 The album presented personal information about 50 Cent's relationship with the mother of his child.